chenBoRong16/My-Self-Introduction/README.md

     - Confirm that Apache is running in XAMPP.
     - Verify the project folder is correctly placed in `htdocs`.
     - Check that your browser's URL matches `http://localhost/self_introduction/index.php`.

----

-### **Conclusion**
-This `readme.md` is designed to guide users through setting up and running your project in a clear and professional manner.
-If you'd like to add more advanced configuration details or stylistic enhancements, let me know!